iodepo/odis-arch/graphOps/odisClone/README.md

 ## TODO

-- [ ] Update script with help and command line options to remove the hard coded elements in there now (odisClone.py)
+- [ ] Update the script with help and command line options to remove the hard coded elements in there now (odisClone.py)
 - [ ] Add schema alignment to the script (odisClone.py)
 - [ ] Integrate AWS SPARQL client into the Docker compose file
 - [ ] Option to stream directly into a triplestore